JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 Display `$PWD` as a string, replace `$HOME` with the `home_icon` if you're inside the `$HOME` location or one of its children.
-Specific folders can be customized using the `mappedlocations` property.
+Specific folders can be customized using the `mapped_locations` property.

 ### Full